 Name: Date:

 Date of Alleged Incident(s):

 Name of Person(s) you have a complaint against:

 List any witnesses that were present:

 Where did the incident(s) occur?

 Please describe the events or conduct that are the basis of your as possible: (i.e. statements, what, if any, physical contact was in do to avoid the situation, etc.) Attach additional pages if needed. complaint by providing as much factual detail nvolved; any verbal statements; what did you

-I hereby authorize Great Valley Academy to disclose the information I have provide as it finds necessary in pursuing its investigation.
-I hereby certify that the information I have provided in this complaint is true and correct and complete to the best of my knowledge and belief.
-I further understand providing false information in this regard could result in disciplinary action up to and including termination.
+I hereby authorize Great Valley Academy to disclose the informa pursuing its investigation.
+I hereby certify that the information I h correct and complete to the best of my knowledge and belief.
+I fi in this regard could result in disciplinary action up to and includin nave provided in this complaint is true and urther understand providing false information

 Signature of Complainant Date

 Print Name

 To be completed by Great Valley Academy:

 Received by: Date:

 Follow up Meeting with Complainant held on:

 34